beardnecks/suricata-pipeline-config-files/launch_docker_image-README.md

 Check the logs, to confirm the arguments and success:

 "sudo docker ps"
-Grab the CONTAINER ID and run
+Grab the CONTAINER ID and run the command:
 "sudo docker logs <CONTAINER ID>"